Forex Education

-What is Twin Trading in Forex
+What is Twin Trading in Forex?

-Twin trading forex definition:
+Twin trading forex definition

 The twin trading risks minimization technique is based on opening n number of trades each 1/n size.
-For instance, suppose you open trade to buy a lot of 1 size.
+For instance, suppose you open a business to buy a lot of 1 size.
 But if you open two trades to buy two lots of 0.5 or four trades of 0.25 size instead of one trade of 1 size, then it will be twin trading.

 Example: